Metro Station (band): Internal disputes and hiatus (2010)

-In November 2009, keyboardist Blake Healy departed from the group.
+The group began working on their second studio album in the summer of 2009, having written over 20 tracks.
+Cyrus described the forthcoming album as "more mature" and expected it to be released in early 2010.
+In November 2009, the band joined Miley Cyrus on the Wonder World Tour.
+Mid-way through the tour, keyboardist Blake Healy departed from the group.
+Musso later revealed that Healy left to focus on his marriage.
 A month later, drummer Anthony Improgo also left the band.
 In March 2010, after a number of personal disputes between band members Mason Musso and Trace Cyrus in the studio, Metro Station went into indefinite hiatus as Musso and Cyrus split to pursue solo projects, putting Metro Station on a back-burner until they felt they could record together again.
 Musso retained his connections to the Metro Station name, while Cyrus began a solo project he named Ashland High.

-Reviving Metro Station: Middle of the Night EP (2011–13)
+Middle of the Night and Gold (2011–14)

 On May 31, 2011, Musso released a new song, "Ain't So High", on his YouTube page, metrostation2011.
 Musso regained rights to the Metro Station name and used the band's name without Cyrus.
 On July 20, Musso announced on Twitter that he was working on the new Metro Station record with help from Anthony Improgo and Blake Healy.
-On September 25, Musso released a new song "Closer and Closer", produced by Blake Healy.
+On September 25, Musso released another track, "Closer and Closer" which was produced by Blake Healy.
 On November 20, Mason Musso, Anthony Improgo, and Ryan Daly performed at the American Music Awards Red Carpet.
-In May 2013, Musso released the five-track EP "Middle of the Night" through an Indiegogo campaign.
-Their single "Every Time I Touch You" was written by Musso and Healy.
+In May 2013, Musso released a five-track EP, Middle of the Night through an Indiegogo campaign.
+The EP was later released via iTunes on August 20, 2013.
+The EP's lead single "Every Time I Touch You" was released on July 23, 2013, and was written by Musso and Healy.

-Return of Trace Cyrus, Savior and US tour (2014–2020)

 On August 13, 2014, Cyrus returned to the band, four years after previously leaving.
-Shortly after Cyrus' return, the band released a new single titled "Love & War" and announced the band's inclusion on The Outsiders Tour, which consisted of The Ready Set, The Downtown Fiction, and Against the Current.
-On October 28, 2014, the band released the music video for a single "She Likes Girls".
+Shortly after Cyrus' return, the band released a new single titled "Love & War".
+They premiered another track "She Likes Girls" on September 9, 2014.
 On October 14, 2014, the group released an EP titled Gold.
+On October 28, 2014, the band released the music video for their single "She Likes Girls".
+From October to November 2014, the group co-headlined the Outsiders Tour alongside the Ready Set with support from the Downtown Fiction and Against the Current.